 Maternal and newborn health

-Maternal health refers to the health of women during pregnancy, childbirth and the postpartum period.
-Perinatal health refers to health from 22 completed weeks of gestation until 7 completed days after birth.
-Newborn health refers to babies’ first month of life.
+Maternal health refers to the health of women during pregnancy, childbirth and the postpartum period, whereas perinatal health refers to health from 22 completed weeks of gestation until 7 completed days after birth.
+Newborn health is the babies’ first month of life.
 A healthy start during the perinatal period influences infancy, childhood and adulthood.